How to check performance of robots using Process Monitor

 3. Access to robot machine.

-Step by step data collection for Unattended robot:
+Step-by-step data collection for Unattended robot:

 • Startup Procmon scheduler